-Herbal remedies, whilst they are 'natural' and have an important place as symptom relief, is just another bandaid.
+Herbal remedies, whilst they are 'natural' and have an important place as symptom relief, are just another bandaid.
 We shouldn't have to be on herbal remedies and supplements for the rest of our lives.

 And, I want to emphasize that there's no shame in needing antihistamines or herbal remedies - if your allergies are bad, use the medications as guided by your healthcare provider, while you work at the underlying root causes.
 Always check with them before you start any supplements or herbs as these can sometimes interfere with medications and be contraindicated in certain medical conditions.

 When I approach allergies, I have two prongs - a long term prong which I know will take consistent effort and time to manifest, and a short term prong which brings more immediate relief.
 Please recognize that nothing, even in the short term prongs listed below, will work like an antihistamine pill, which is a concentrated pharmaceutical agent.
 The steps do, however, add up, and together, over time, they may bring about some symptom relief - as always, none of this is medical advice and you should always consult your medical doctor before underlying any lifestyle changes or starting a new supplement.